WannesFransen1994/elixir-otp/README.md

 TODO: Short paragraph to explain how people can add a topic.

+- [ ] Mix projects
-- [ ] Unknown topic
+- [ ] Observer

 ## Credit

-Thanks to [Frederic Vogels](https://github.com/fvogels) for all the effort in creating these exercises.
+Thanks to [Frederic Vogels](https://github.com/fvogels) for checking, creating and contributing to these exercises.
 Due to restructuring, the commits are no longer in the commit log, but will not be forgotten.

 These exercises were originally created for the course Distributed Applications at [UCLL](https://www.ucll.be/).
 Most of this content is thus sponsored by UCLL.